Orestis-Milolidakis/Orestis-Milolidakis.github.io/index.md

 ## About Me

 This is a personal webpage under construction.
-Current info is not about me.
+Current info is not representative.

-## Research Interests
+## Directions of Interest

+- **Applications of pure math to theoretical computer science**
 - **Complexity theory:** Time bounded Kolmogorov Complexity, Meta-complexity
 - **Graph Theory:** Structural, minors
 - **Recursion theory:** Algorithmic Randomness